jestjs/jest/website/versioned_docs/version-22.x/MoreResources.md

 ## Join the community

 Ask questions and find answers from other Jest users like you.
-[Reactiflux](http://www.reactiflux.com/) is a Discord chat where a lot of Jest discussion happens.
-Check out the [#jest](https://discordapp.com/channels/102860784329052160/103622435865104384) channel.
+[Reactiflux](https://www.reactiflux.com/) is a Discord chat where a lot of Jest discussion happens.
+Check out the `#testing` channel.

 Follow the [Jest Twitter account](https://twitter.com/fbjest) and [blog](/blog/) to find out what's happening in the world of Jest.